YIFANLEE19/jomfocus-time-management-tools/README.md

 # JomFocus - A time management tools that help you to stay focused.

-We included these features in this project
+This project included these features in this project

 - Pomodoro Timer
 - Countdown Timer